A child’s first years set the foundation for how they view themselves and the world around them for the rest of their life.

 - Arts of painting, sculpture, singing, dancing, exposure to classic works

-Top Hat Montessori is a school for the 21st Century, providing all day, all year Montessori programs for the children of today’s working families.
+Top Hat Montessori is a Montessori School in Gaithersburg, Maryland for the 21st Century, providing all day, all year Montessori programs for the children of today’s working families.
 With a strong commitment to traditional Montessori education, our programs and pricing meet the needs of families with children too young for Elementary school, so you can go to work without worry.

 Maria Montessori was a physician in Italy in the early 1900’s.
 The government was struggling with children being left at home during the day while their parents worked.
 Dr. Montessori had worked successfully with special needs children, so they asked her to establish a program to care for the children.
 Through careful observation and experimentation, Dr. Montessori learned what materials and activities engaged the children’s interest, appealing to their instinctive need to learn.
 Her goals were to meet their developmental needs, and to teach them practical skills, academic fundamentals, respect for others, and care of self and the environment.